Skyvell/bmw-commision-design/README.md

 ## CI/CD
 BMW has finished deployment pipelines which are applicable to this project, so no new development should be needed here, only modifications of the provided workflows.
 Github actions will be used.
 Branching strategies, secret management and access control will be managed and set by BMW.

+## AWS Infrastructure
+All infrastructure will be written and configured with Terraform and deployed as part of the deployment pipelines.

+Infrastructure to setup and configure:
+- S3 bucket.
+- DymamoDB.
+- Parser labmda.
+- Clawback lambda.
+- Calculation lambda.
+- VPC.
+- Roles with least privilige access for each of the infrastructure resources.

+## Testing

+## Time estimation